-Section 8. (a) Unless otherwise required by law or this act, all elected officers of the county shall be elected to four-year terms and shall continue to serve in office until unexpired terms, in which case the term shall commence upon the swearing in of the officer.
-In the event of a contested election, the term shall commence upon certification of - (b) The chief executive shall be limited to three consecutive terms of office.
+Section 8. (a) Unless otherwise required by law or this act, all elected officers of the county shall be elected to four-year terms and shall continue to serve in office until a successor is elected and sworn in.
+All terms shall commence

+14 days after the election, except for the filling of unexpired terms, in which case the term shall commence upon the swearing in of the officer.
+In the event of a contested election, the term shall commence upon certification of election results.

+(b) The chief executive shall be limited to three consecutive terms of office.